-URI filenames normally throw an error is the authority section is not either empty or "localhost".
-However, if SQLite is compiled with the SQLITE_ALLOW_URI_AUTHORITY compile-time option, then the URI is is converted into a Uniform Naming Convention (UNC) filename and passed down to the underlying operating system that way.
+URI filenames normally throws an error if the authority section is not either empty or "localhost".
+However, if SQLite is compiled with the SQLITE_ALLOW_URI_AUTHORITY compile-time option, then the URI is converted into a Uniform Naming Convention (UNC) filename and passed down to the underlying operating system that way.

 Some future versions of SQLite may change to enable this feature by default.